 (The image is a cut out part of a DALL-E output on the prompt 'realistic and atmospheric photo-like image of a single-turn ribbon with music notes, shaped like a ring, floating above a stormy, empty sea, slight slope, not touching the water' january 15th 2025)

-The parts that are outside the range of the cello, in this piece I have filled with words.
-Dutch words, during a live performance to be spoken by (at least) two voices, preferably by more (small choir).
+The parts that are outside the range of the cello, in this piece have been filled with words.
+Dutch words, that during a live performance are to be spoken by (at least) two voices, preferably by more (small choir), and preferably by Dutch speakers with strong local accent (Vlaams, Limburgs, Zeeuws ...).
 The text/poem, cyclic as is the music (its title is also the title of the full piece: war drift) can be found on Medium.

-This then had me revisit another one of my pre-mutation preoccupations, from a time that sudokus actually were far from my mind, namely that of costas arrays.
-Would it be possible, I asked myself, to find sudoku solutions in which all row and column permutations, and maybe even the squares' permutations, have the costas property?
+This then had me revisit another one of my pre-mutation pre-occupations namely that of costas arrays.
+At the time I looked into these, sudokus actually were far from my mind, but now I asked myself, would it be possible, to find sudoku solutions in which all rows and columns, and maybe even the squares' in some reading, have the costas property?

-It actually appears to be so [1] that, at least up to order 27, for uneven numbers u, the largest number of disjoint costas arrays of order u is less than u.
-Hence for uneven orders up to 27 there are no full sets of disjoint costas arrays, and therefore no costas latin squares of, in particular, order 9.
-As a suduko solution is also a latin square, this implies that there are no sudoku solutions where all rows and/or all columns have the costas property.
+The answer is 'no'.
+At least in the sense that there can be no suduko solution such that all rows (and hence, by transposition such that all columns) have the costas property.
+We learn from e.g. reference [1] that, at least up to order 27, for uneven numbers u, the largest number of disjoint costas arrays of order u is less than u.
+Hence for uneven orders up to 27 there are no full sets of disjoint costas arrays.
+Therefore there are no costas latin squares of, in particular, order 9.
+As a suduko solution is always also a latin square, this implies that there are no sudoku solutions where all rows and/or all columns have the costas property.
+(This does not seem to imply the non-existence of sudoku solutions such that in a certain reading all of its 9 sub-squares have the costas property; or does it?
+The ‘a certain reading‘ is somewhat on the vague, and the strong connection with the permutation matrices of course is lost.)

 We can design, in (at least) two variants, of what would be a latin square of order 12 that may count as an order 12 sudoku.
 Here are examples, in the form of color grids.
 Note that they are (rotationally) equivalent.